amd/ryzen-ai-documentation/docs/inst.rst

 1. Extract the downloaded package ipu_stack_rel_silicon.zip.
 2. Open a terminal in administrator mode and execute the ``.\amd_install_kipudrv.bat`` bat file.

-Note: If you see the "Windows could not verify the digital signature of this driver" follow `this tutorial <https://pureinfotech.com/disable-driver-signature-enforcement-windows-11/>`_ to disable signature checking." error message
+Note: If you see the "Windows could not verify the digital signature of this driver" error message, follow `this tutorial <https://pureinfotech.com/disable-driver-signature-enforcement-windows-11/>`_ to disable signature checking."

 |
 |